Transforming Healthcare Through Digital Innovation

 Faculty

-- Birthe Dinesen, Professor, Laboratory for Welfare Technologies – Digital Health & Rehabilitation, ExerciseTech, Department of Health Science and Technology, Aalborg University (AAU), DK (Course Chair)
+- Birthe Dinesen, Professor, Laboratory for Digital Health, ExerciseTech, Department of Health Science and Technology, Aalborg University (AAU), DK (Course Chair)

 - Nick Anderson, Cardiff Professor of Biomedical Informatics, Chief, Division of Health Informatics, Department of Public Health Sciences, School of Medicine, Chair, Health Informatics Graduate Group, UC Davis, USA

-- Helle Spindler, Associate Professor, Department of Psychology and Behavioural Sciences, Aarhus University (AU), DK
+- Helle Spindler, Associate Professor, Department of Psychology and Behavioural Sciences, Aarhus University, DK

 - Katherine Kim, Professor, UC Davis School of Medicine, Public Health Sciences & Senior Scientist for Health, UC Berkeley, USA